busterjs/buster-docs/modules/referee.rst

 Methods
 =======

-.. function:: assertions.fail
+.. function:: referee.fail

     ::

         buster.referee.fail(message)

-    When an assertion fails, it calls :func:`assertions.fail` with the failure message as the only argument.
+    When an assertion fails, it calls :func:`referee.fail` with the failure message as the only argument.
 The built-in ``fail`` function both throws an :class:`AssertionError` and emits it to the `failure <#event-failure>`_ event.
 The error can be caught and handled by the test runner.
-If this behavior is not suitable for your testing framework of choice, you can override :func:`assertions.fail` to make it do the right thing.
+If this behavior is not suitable for your testing framework of choice, you can override :func:`referee.fail` to make it do the right thing.

     Example: To use **referee** with JsTestDriver, you can simply configure it as follows::